gurkenhabicht/writeups/tryhackme/Hijack.md

 # Hijack Writeup

-THis is a writeup for the Tryhackme challenge [Hijack](https://tryhackme.com/room/hijack)
+This is a writeup for the Tryhackme challenge [Hijack](https://tryhackme.com/room/hijack)

 ## Enumeration